 The Prevent duty should be seen as part of schools' and colleges' wider safeguarding obligations.
-Designated Safeguarding Leads (and deputies) and other senior leaders in schools should familiarise themselves with the revised Prevent duty guidance: for England and Wales, especially paragraphs 57-76, which are specifically concerned with schools (and also covers childcare).
-Designated Safeguarding Leads (and deputies) and other senior leaders in colleges should familiar themselves with the Prevent duty guidance: for further education institutions in England and Wales.
-The guidance is set out in terms of four general themes: risk assessment, working in partnership, staff training, and IT policies.
+Designated Safeguarding Leads (and deputies) and other senior leaders in schools should familiarise themselves with the revised Prevent duty guidance: for England and Wales, especially paragraphs 141-210, which are specifically concerned with education (and also covers childcare).
+The guidance is set out in terms of three general themes: leadership and partnership, capabilities and reducing permissive environments.